Mealman1551/Gnome-Corer/README.md

 ## For which distro is it made?

-Gnome-Corer is for evry Gnome installation, I designed it originally due to Debian's bloated environment.
+Gnome-Corer is for every Gnome installation, I designed it originally due to Debian's bloated environment.

 ###### © 2024 Mealman1551